iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 <figure>
 <iframe src="https://erinbush19.carto.com/builder/13473ba1-1bd9-4780-85b1-fcff71be8a4b/embed" width="100%" height="520" frameborder="0" allowfullscreen="allowfullscreen"></iframe>
 <figcaption>Figure 2.
-War-Time Admittance.
-War-time admittance logs indicate that despite efforts to address war-related delinquency, war camp cities sentenced less than one-third (12 of 42 total) of all girls incarcerated during 1918.
+Wartime Admittance.
+Wartime admittance logs indicate that despite efforts to address war-related delinquency, war camp cities sentenced less than one-third (12 of 42 total) of all girls incarcerated during 1918.
 Instead, 52 percent (22) of reprobates originated in Richmond.
 The remaining girls originated in the western mountains along the Blue Ridge.
 Total admittance is scaled by volume and is represented by green points; gray points represent the seven war camp cities.
 Click on all points for more information.</figcaption>
 </figure>

 During 1918, 42 girls were admitted to a reformatory.
 As indicated by